sblfc/glasto-helper-master/README.md

 # glasto-bot

+Glasto-helper was made by jackohara to help users get Glastonbury Festival tickets, it will launch as many seperate, temporary instances as you specify with the tabs command.
+Each tab uses a different proxy so can be refreshed upto 55 times a second.
+With digital ocean and amazon web services you can have a total of 210 proxies using scraproxy, thus allowing 210 tabs if your pc/server has enough horsepower to open that many tabs and still be fast.
+This means there is a theoretical 11550 requests a min, more can be added with more cloud server providers that have an api for scaling.
+A powerful windows server can be rented for half an hour to run this for cheap if none has a decent pc.

+This has worked for me and I've got though 5 times after a few mins.
+I don't know if this was luck/not as many people trying for resale or, it actually worked, but I got in before my friends.

+---

 This is a proxy fork of the glasto helper.
 It will launch a new instance with the proxy.

 To get the proxy set up you can use https://scrapoxy.readthedocs.io/en/master/quick_start/index.html.